 For people who want biological children, surrogacy can range between $100,000 to over $150,000 per child depending on the type of surrogacy chosen or the type of surrogacy that’s available.
 There are two main kinds of surrogacy: Traditional and gestational.

-Traditional surrogacy includes impregnating the intended mother either via artificial insemination or in-vitro fertilization, and can contain the intended father’s sperm or that of a donor’s sperm.
-Artificial insemination is commonly referred to as “the turkey baster method” and more efficiently targets the intended mother’s egg with more potent sperm.
+Traditional surrogacy includes impregnating the intended mother either via artificial insemination or in-vitro fertilization and can contain the intended father’s sperm or that of a donor’s sperm.
+Artificial insemination is commonly referred to as “the turkey baster method” and more effectively targets the intended mother’s egg with more potent sperm.

 Gestational surrogacy involves fertilizing an egg with sperm outside of a womb to create an embryo, which is then implanted in the womb of the surrogate.

-The process is known as in-vitro fertlization (sometimes referred to as “the test tube method”), and can include both the sperm/egg of one of the parents and that of a donor.
+The process is known as in-vitro fertilization (sometimes referred to as “the test tube method”) and can include both the sperm/egg of one of the parents and that of a donor.
 With either in vitro fertilization or artificial insemination for same-sex couples, at least one parent will not be biologically related to the child.